2024 Winter Zen Sesshin

 The Retreat consists of four daily blocks of sitting: early morning, late morning, afternoon and evening.
 Each block is broken up into periods of 25 minutes of sitting.
 There is a 5-minute period of walking mindfulness between each period of sitting.
 Private interviews with the teachers are held during blocks of sitting.
 There is a rest period after each block of sitting and a daily work period.
 Mindfulness practice periods of extended walking and mindful dance are interspersed within sitting periods.
 It is assumed that everyone will participate fully in the daily cycle unless prior arrangements have been made.

-Randy is a long time Zen Student of Marsha Linehan Ph.D.
-Rōshi and Greg Mayers Rōshi.
-He was appointed a Zen teacher in the Empty Cloud Sangha by Willigis Jaeger Rōshi in 2016 and his appointment was confirmed by Marsha Linehan in April of 2018.
-In 2021 he received transmission as a dharma heir of Zen Master (Rōshi) by Greg Mayers.
-He has been involved in attending, assisting with, and leading retreats in the US, Mexico, Canada, Germany, Chile, and Argentina and is actively adding new international locations to that list.
+Randy is a long time Zen Student of Marsha Linehan and Greg Mayers.
+He was recognized by Willigis Jaeger as a Zen teacher in 2016 and was confirmed as a Zen teacher in 2018 by Marsha Linehan.
+In 2021 he received transmission as a dharma heir of Zen Master (Röshi) Greg Mayers.
+He has led mindfulness workshops and Zen mindfulness retreats in the US, Canada, Mexico, Argentina, Chile, Egypt, Jordan, and Germany.

 The Redemptorist Renewal Center at Picture Rocks Retreat Center is a spiritual center located in Tucson, Arizona.
 The Pathless Path, founded by Fr.
 Pat Hawk Rōshi and housed at Picture Rocks, is dedicated to the practice of silent meditation.
 It has its own building with a Meditation Room, a Zen Garden, an interview room, a kitchen, and laundry room.